allentown521/saladict-desktop-docs/vitepress/en/docs/invoke.md

 ---
-title: Pot
+title: Saladict
 titleTemplate: External Calls
 ---

 # External Calls

-Pot provides a complete HTTP interface for integration with other software.
+Saladict provides a complete HTTP interface for integration with other software.
 You can call pot by sending HTTP requests to `127.0.0.1:port`, where `port` is the listening port of pot, default to `60828`, and can be changed in the app settings.

 ## API Docs: